 About Maria Martin

-I am passionate about providing support to the Community Care group and applying my academic learnings in the workplace, while continuing to grow and develop the skills needed to become a Solicitor Advocate.
+Maria is passionate about providing support to the Community Care client base and applying her academic learning in the workplace, whilst continuing to grow and develop the skills needed to become a Solicitor Advocate.